 - 4.7.2.1.
 Application.
 Clean the surface before placing the tack coat.
-The Engineer will set the rate between 0.04 and 0.10 gal. of residual asphalt per square yard of surface area.
+The Engineer will set the rate between 0.04 gal. and 0.10 gal. of residual asphalt per square yard of surface area.
 Apply a uniform tack coat at the specified rate unless otherwise directed.
 Apply the tack coat in a uniform manner to avoid streaks and other irregular patterns.
-Apply the tack coat to all surfaces that will come in contact with the subsequent HMA placement, unless otherwise directed.
+Apply the tack coat to all surfaces that will contact the subsequent HMA placement, unless otherwise directed.
+Apply adequate overlap of the tack coat in the longitudinal direction during placement of the mat to ensure bond of adjacent mats, unless otherwise directed.
 Allow adequate time for emulsion to break completely before placing any material.
 Prevent splattering of tack coat when placed adjacent to curb, gutter, and structures.
-Do not dilute emulsified asphalts at the terminal, in the field, or at any other location before use. - 4.7.2.2.
+The Engineer may suspend paving operations until there is adequate coverage.
+Do not dilute emulsified asphalts at the terminal, in the field, or at any other location before use, unless required in conformance with the manufacturer's recommendation for approved TRAIL products listed on the MPL. - 4.7.2.2.
 Sampling.
-The Engineer will obtain at least one sample of the tack coat binder per project in accordance with Tex-500-C, Part III, and test it to verify compliance with Item 300, "Asphalts, Oils, and Emulsions."
+The Engineer will obtain at least one sample of the tack coat binder per project per source in accordance with Tex-500-C, Part III, and test it to verify compliance with Item 300.
 The Engineer will notify the Contractor when the sampling will occur and will witness the collection of the sample from the asphalt distributor immediately before use.

-For emulsions, the Engineer may test as often as necessary to ensure the residual of the emulsion is greater than or equal to the specification requirement in Item 300, "Asphalts, Oils, and Emulsions."
+Label the can with the corresponding lot and sublot numbers, producer, name; producer facility location, grade, District, date sampled, all applicable bills of lading (if available), and project information including highway and control-section-job (CSJ) number.
+For emulsions, the Engineer may test as often as necessary to ensure the residual of the emulsion is greater than or equal to the specification requirement in accordance with Item 300.